SAFEHR-data/Data-Seedling/example_transform/README.md

 - [Test configuration](./src/example_transform/tests/conftest.py): Helper fixture using [] for writing unit tests with PySpark
 - [db.py](./src/example_transform/db.py): Helpers for working with Microsoft SQL database
 - [monitoring.py](./src/example_transform/monitoring.py): Helpers for sending logs and metrics to Azure Monitor.
-- [Makefile](./Makefile): Used for command shortcuts, and certain commands are expected to be defined there by FlowEHR to ensure successful deployment of the pipeline to Azure.
+- [Makefile](./Makefile): Used for command shortcuts, and certain commands are expected to be defined to ensure successful deployment of the pipeline to Azure.
 - [pyproject.toml](./pyproject.toml): Defines building of the Python wheel that contains all code defined for the pipeline.